LAST REVIEWED Apr 23 2020 13 MIN READ

 With a constant 6% pre-retirement and post-retirement annual return for your 401(k), you would need to save 12.4% of your annual income to hit your target inflation-adjusted retirement income.
-For example, on the first year you would need to save a total of $3,723 or about $310 per month and on the second year, you would need to save a total of $3,835 or about $319 per month.
+For example, in the first year, you would need to save a total of $3,723 or about $310 per month and in the second year, you would need to save a total of $3,835 or about $319 per month.

 If you were to stick to this retirement saving plan throughout all your working years, you would have a total 401(k) balance of $1,238,981 at the beginning of your retirement year!

 If you were to wait just one year to start contributing to your 401(k), you would need to save 13.3% of your annual income, which amounts to $3,991 in the first year, to reach the same $1.23 million target at age 65.